SubekSharma/Task-1-TheSparksFoundation/README.md

-Project:-Decision Tree
+Project:- Decision Tree Classifier

-Create the Decision Tree classifier and visualize it graphically.
+Task:- Create the Decision Tree classifier and visualize it graphically.

-The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.
+Result:- If we feed any new data to this classifier, it would be able to predict the right class accordingly.